natnareea/portfolio/README.md

 # portfolio
-This is a portfolio website that I created for Web Technology class
+This is a portfolio website that I developed for Web Technology and Contemporary Web Design class